Estimated reading time: 3 minutes

 Revenue vs. income.

 Net income is the amount of money the food truck business has after all of its expenses, taxes, and deductions have been taken out.
-In accounting terms, this is referred to as the cost of goods sold (COGS).
+In accounting terms, this is the cost of goods sold (COGS).
 Therefore, if the food truck’s gross revenue for last quarter was $34,500 and the COGS totaled $8,500, the net income for that quarter is $26,000 ($34,500 minus $8,500).

-Accurate bookkeeping is key.
+Accurate bookkeeping is vital.

 Crunching the numbers.